trivago/gollum/docs/src/gen/formatter/jsontoarray.rst

 JSONToArray
 ===========

-JSONToArray "flattens" a JSON object by selecting specific fields and putting the values of them into a separated list.
+JSONToArray "flattens" a JSON object by selecting specific fields and creating a delimiter-separated string of their values.

-An json input of `{"foo":"value1","bar":"value2"}` can be transformed in a list like `value1,value2`.
+A JSON input like `{"foo":"value1","bar":"value2"}` can be transformed into a list like `value1,value2`.